 Approximately 75 firefighters from numerous departments — including Rensselaer (Marion), Monticello, Keener, Wheatfield, Hebron, Morocco, Remington and Lake Hills — worked at the scene, along with Phoenix EMS and Rensselaer Police.

-A fire marshall investigated the site later on in the week, but the exact cause of the fire is not yet known.
+A fire marshal investigated the site later on in the week, but the exact cause of the fire is not yet known.

 Virtually the entire building housing 22 city and county businesses and facilities between North Van Rensselaer and North Front streets, was destroyed or rendered unusable.
 The original structure, around which the rest of the building was constructed, was built in 1928.